Ph.D., Physics and Astronomy, Purdue University

-John Millis, Ph.D., is a former writer for ThoughtCo, where he contributed articles on space and astronomy for three years.
-He has taught physics and astronomy at the collegiate level since 2001 and is currently the chair of the Department of Physical Sciences and Engineering at Anderson University in Indiana.
+John P. Millis, Ph.D., is a former writer for ThoughtCo, where he contributed articles on space and astronomy for three years.
+He has taught physics and astronomy at the college level since 2001 and is currently the chair of the Department of Physical Sciences and Engineering at Anderson University in Indiana.
 He teaches a wide variety of courses while maintaining an active research program in high energy astrophysics.

 Dr. Millis's research focuses on pulsars, pulsar wind nebulae, and supernova remnants.
 Using the VERITAS gamma-ray observatory in southern Arizona, he studies the very high energy radiation from these dynamic sources to extract information about their formation and emission mechanisms.
 In 2010, he co-founded a small consulting business, Aurum Consulting, LLC, assisting with biological testing, chemical formulations, and product development.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.

 Every month, more than 13 million readers seek answers to their questions on ThoughtCo.

 For more than 20 years, Dotdash brands have been helping people find answers, solve problems, and get inspired.

 We are one of the top-20 largest content publishers on the Internet according to comScore, and reach more than 30% of the U.S. population monthly.

 Our brands collectively have won more than 20 industry awards in the last year alone, and recently Dotdash was named Publisher of the Year by Digiday, a leading industry publication.